 The Witcher 2: Assassins of Kings wasn't a blockbuster like Witcher 3, but it was still a fantastic and beautiful RPG back in 2011.
-If you missed it at the time, or are thinking about going back for another playthrough after getting in a witchy mood thanks to the Netflix Witcher series, you may find Assassins of Kings surprisingly tough at first, and not quite as glamorous as its sequel.
+If you missed it at the time, or are thinking about going back for another playthrough after getting in a witchy mood thanks to The Witcher Season 2 hype, you may find Assassins of Kings surprisingly tough at first, and not quite as glamorous as its sequel.
 Luckily, the modding community has been taking it apart and putting it back together for years, making it a better game than it was at launch.

 Here are the best Witcher 2 mods.
 Install them before you go adventuring with Geralt for the ideal Witcher 2 experience.

 How to install mods for The Witcher 2

 Without Steam Workshop support, you’ll need to install these the old-fashioned way.
 That usually means extracting a .zip or .rar file to your Witcher 2 install directory.
 Read each mod’s description page or included readme (if there is one) for specific instructions.

 Now, onto the mods.

 Geralt’s Improved Quality of Life

 This is a grab-bag of quality-of-life changes from several of the best mods, including Enhanced Mod Compilation, which makes lootable items automatically highlighted, auto-looting enabled, gives all items have no weight, and adds talent descriptions that do a better job of explaining what they actually do.
 It also includes a dynamic HUD, combat rebalancing, and an enhanced camera.
 This creates a more modern-feeling experience that is a bit more seamless with how things work in The Witcher 3.
 It’s a one-stop shop for a lot of the best the modding community has to offer.